AlexRuzin/ActiveTransportFilter/README.md

 //   packet processing.
 //
 // [Design]
-//   The idea behind ATF is to use WFP (Windows Filtering Platform)to intercept network packets on the local system,
+//   The idea behind ATF is to use WFP (Windows Filtering Platform) to intercept network packets on the local system,
-//   and to match the packets against an IP and DNS blacklist (ruleset), which can also allow us to drop packets based
+//   and to match the packets against an IP and DNS blacklist (ruleset).
+The ruleset allows us to drop packets based
 //   on conditions specified in the config ini.
 A primary requirement for this device driver is *speed at any cost*.
 //
 //   This means that ATF cannot hang WFP or the TCP/IP stack by slowly processing packets.
 It needs to be very optimized so that